Rome Transportation

 Airports

-Rome Fiunicino International Airport (FCO) is located about 20 miles outside central Rome.
-It is the eighth-busiest airport in Europe in 2017.
-The airport appropriately honors the great Italian Leonardo da Vinci, who designed a flying machine with wings centuries before human flight.
-FCO AIRPORT MAP
+Rome Fiumicino International Airport (FCO) is located 20 miles outside central Rome.
+It was the eighth-busiest airport in Europe, pre-pandemic.
+The airport honors the great Italian Leonardo da Vinci, who designed a flying machine with wings centuries before human flight.

 • Confirm your flight at least 72 hours in advance.